 Austin Roberts Bird Sanctuary

-Most of the sanctuary has been fenced off since 1970 to protect the species inside but you get a good view with a walk round the outside.
-I did all the walking, dad did alot of sitting, turns out a shattered ankle is a good excuse for a rest day.
+Most of the sanctuary has been fenced off since 1970 to protect the species inside but you get a good view with a walk around the outside.
+I did all the walking, dad did a lot of sitting, turns out a shattered ankle is a good excuse for a rest day.
 We navigated the loosely jigsawed concrete slabs and made our way round to the hide.

 The hide is the centre point to the sanctuary.
 African hides are always a thing of beauty, thick wooden struts topped with reeds, long discoloured by the sun.
 They hold great memories for me, and wandering in transported me back in time, to long sunset evenings waiting for animals to pop out for an evening pint at the waterholes so I could get a snap.

 Not that you need prior experiences to appreciate the hide at Austin Roberts Bird Sanctuary.
 Step inside and you can forget you’re in a big city.
 We were surrounded by water, autumnal coloured trees and reeds tall enough to hide most two-story houses.
 The chatter of the weaver birds fighting over nest material masks any sound of the of the urban noise.

 We sat and took it all in.
 This was barely a few miles from where he lived, but it is normal for most of us to not visit the places that are right under our nose.
 The sun was bright, the kind of weather that would force everyone in the UK out for BBQ coals, but was just another still winter’s day in Africa.
 In places like this the pace of life slows.
 You look out for everything around you.